 During his time taking part in armed conflicts for nearly fifteen years, he had met with and forged close links with key figures such as Osama Bin-Laden, Ayman al-Zawahiri, Mawlawi Jalaluddin Haqqani, Abu Qatada, Abu Musab al-Suri and Refaey Taha.
 He witnessed the development of the transition of the jihadi ideology from a national conflict to a global war against the West.

 Since leaving and disavowing his former jihadist views, during the period between 2007 – 2010, Noman played a key role deradicalizing members of the Libyan Islamic Fighting Group (LIFG) and was heavily involved in negotiations between the Gaddafi regime and the LIFG which resulted in the disbanding of the group and the issuing of its refutations and the release of hundreds of its members from imprisonment.

 When the “Arab Spring” spread into many Arab countries in 2011, Noman took Quilliam’s work to the Middle East and as a result of the demand, he was stationed there for almost three years from 2014 – 2017 – monitoring, preventing, interfering and disrupting terrorist activities; working alongside governments and counter terrorism agencies, both Arab and from the rest of the world.

-During the last few years, he has played a key role in the disbanding of the LIFG and the issuing of its ‘refutations’.
-He is also well known as one of the most public critics of al-Qaeda, appearing widely on international media such as CNN and al-Jazeera as well as taking part in a range of international conferences.
-He has a degree in Human Development Studies from Birkbeck University and speaks English and Arabic.
+Based in London, Noman is known as one of the most public critics of Al-Qaeda, ISIS and similar groups appearing extensively on international media such as CNN, Sky News, BBC, Al-Jazeera and Al-Arabiya as well as taking part in a range of international conferences.
+He has a degree in Human Development Studies from Birkbeck, University of London and is fluent in Arabic and English.